kroyxt/elp-documentation/docs/proposals/official/Color.md

 ## Relative Precision

-The numbers used for the **lightness**, **hue**, and **chroma** can be scaled down to increase precision.
+The numbers used for the **lightness**, **hue**, and **chroma** have an implied dozenal point at the start of each number greater than tshōn.
+This means they can be scaled down to increase precision.
 This level of precision isn’t required by the majority of speakers and is reserved for technical use only.

 | Color Word        | Meaning                       |
 | ----------------- | ----------------------------- |